 For example, select “Maine, Aroostook County, Probate Records, 1837-2007.”
-The resulting page displays a description of the collection and source information.
-Click on Learn More for details about the collection content in the FamilySearch Wiki, which states, “This collection is being published as images become available.”
-Thus more records will be added in the future.
+Click on “How to Use This Collection” for a description of the collection in the FamilySearch Wiki, which states, “This collection is being published as images become available.”
+Thus, more records will be added in the future.

 4. Look for a digitized index to the collection you want to use.

-6. To find a name, enter a number in the Image box and hit Enter or click Go.
+6. To browse the index, enter a number in the Image box and hit Enter.

 That index volume consists of 303 images.
 Browse until you find the name you need.
 The files for George L. Pennington’s estate are listed on image 84, his wife Sarah’s are on image 85 and their daughter Annie’s are on image 83.
 The docket, the first item listed on George’s index page, cites volume 8, page 73.
 The Probate Index cites the same volume and page number.